The-Rebeckoning/prog-notes/sql/sql-notes.md

 	WHERE ContactName LIKE 'a%o'	Finds any values that start with "a" and ends with "o"

+# How to code the GROUP BY and HAVING clauses

+GROUP BY groups the rows of a result set based on one or more columns or expressions

+HAVING lets you specify a search condition for a group or an aggregate

+	SELECT select_list
+	FROM table_source
+	WHERE search_condition
+	[GROUP BY group_by_list]
+	[HAVING search_condition]
+	[ORDER BY order_by_list]

 # How to use the WITH ROLLUP operator